How to buy the best Desktop PC

 - Not as user-friendly - While we’ve come a long way since the days of home PCs being the reserve of the technologically minded, if you’re skittish around tech, you might be slightly put off by the concept of a connecting up a desktop or custom-choosing its inner workings, compared to the ‘plug and play’ nature of an all-in-one.

 Gaining popularity in recent years, an all-in-one is essentially a PC with all the workings conveniently placed in the screen.
 There’s no separate tower to contend with, and they’re easy to set up.
 They come with a keyboard and mouse, and the speakers are usually integrated into the monitor.

-Space saving - If space is at a premium, an all-in-one can be a good fit (pun intended), as you only need to consider where to place the screen, and don’t have to house a traditional ‘tower’ too.
+- Space saving - If space is at a premium, an all-in-one can be a good fit as you'll only need to consider where to place the screen, and don’t have to house a traditional ‘tower’ too.
 This makes them more flexible in the home, and also a degree more portable.
 While you won’t want to take it on the train with you, it’s much easier to move an all-in-one from one spot in your home to another.

 Disadvantages of an all-in-one PC

 - Cheap accessories - While all-in-ones do come with accessories in the box and built in speakers, our tests tend to reveal that they’re rarely great, and usually rather basic.
 A desktop PC might allow you to choose the peripherals you would like, but with an all-in-one, you’re stuck with those it comes with, unless you want to shell out and purchase additional accessories.

 - More expensive - You can end up paying extra for convenience.
 While there are benefits to picking up an all-in-one, you’re often left paying extra.
 You could find that an equivalently powered desktop PC is considerably cheaper, even once the monitor and accessories have been taken into account.